bytewizer/microserver/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/microcompiler/microserver/Actions%20CI?style=flat-square&logo=github)](https://github.com/microcompiler/microserver.tinyclr/actions)

+## Microsoft .NET Micro Framework (NETMF)
+Have a look <a href="https://github.com/microcompiler/microserver/releases/tag/v1.1.0"> here </a> if your looking for the orginal MicroServer built for Microsoft .NET Micro Framework (NETMF).

 ## Disclaimer

 All source, documentation, instructions and products of this project are provided as-is without warranty.
 No liability is accepted for any damages, data loss or costs incurred by its use.